BRITT CROW-MILLER

 writing.

 Dr. Crow-Miller's scholarly writing has appeared in a number of highly-ranked, peer reviewed, scientific journals with a global readership, including Political Geography, Science of the Total Environment, Geopolitics, Antipode, and Sustainable Cities and Society.
-Focusing on a wider public audience, she has also had sustainability-related work published by the Global Water Forum, State of the Planet, Huffington Post, Medium, and Harvard Business School.
-Britt is also a children's picture book author represented by Allison Hellegers of Stimola Literary Studio.
-Her child-focused writing aims to inspire kids to be curious about nature in their everyday lives.
+Focusing on a wider public audience, she has also had sustainability-related work published by the Global Water Forum, State of the Planet, Huffington Post, and Harvard Business School.
+Britt is also a children's book author, co-represented by Sally M. Kim and Jennifer Laughran at the Andrea Brown Literary Agency.
+Her child-focused writing inspires kids to be curious about nature in their everyday lives.
+Britt is a member of the SCBWI, SCBWI New England, and Inked Voices.

-• Michael Webber, Sarah Rogers, Britt Crow-Miller, Mark Wang, Jon Barnett, Ian Rutherford, Brian Finlayson, and Dan Chen.
+• Sarah Rogers, Dan Chen, Hong Jiang, Ian Rutherfurd, Mark Wang, Michael Webber, Britt Crow‐Miller, Jon Barnett, Brian Finlayson, Min Jiang, Chenchen Shi, Wenjing Zhang.
 “An integrated assessment of China’s South-North Water Transfer Project.”
-Geographical Research, forthcoming.
+Geographical Research, vol. 58(1), 2020: 49-63.

 • Philip Stoker, Heejun Chang, Britt Crow-Miller, Elizabeth Wentz, Gabrielle Jehle, and Matthew Bonnette.
 “Building Water Efficient Cities: A comparative analysis of how the built environment influences water use in four Western U.S. cities.”
 Journal of the American Planning Association, 2019.